eze-kiel/tries/content/posts/escaping-containers-for-fun-and-nonprofit.md

 true
 ```

-As you can see, the container labeled `amazing_swirles`, with ID `65b7d7b83eb8` is running as priviledged.
+As you can see, the container labeled `amazing_swirles`, with ID `65b7d7b83eb8` is running as privileged.

 Note that if you are able to run `docker` without using `sudo` on the host, there is an easier way to gain root access.